 A now defunct personal development blog for men, Bold and Determined was one of the most popular personal development blogs in the world.
 Aimed at helping young men with money, women, fitness and everything that makes a man great, it had a unique and sometimes humorous take.

-The founder of the blog, Nick Kelly (who wrote under the pen name Victor Pride) was an excellent writer who loved to “life weights and eat steaks.”
+The founder of the blog, Nick Kelly (who wrote under the pen name Victor Pride) was a one man publishing machine and grew a million dollar business of one.
 A masculine blog ahead of its time, Nick eventually closed down Bold and Determined when he became a born again Christian.

 This high traffic website made it’s money from selling Nick’s low priced books and affiliate marketing of related products.